 can cause it.
 Cervicitis symptoms may start suddenly and are severe.
 Or it can last

 Cervicitis may be caused by a number of sexually transmitted infections (STIs) including:

 Cervicitis may also be caused by vaginal infections, such as bacterial vaginosis.

 What are the symptoms of cervicitis?

-The symptoms of cervicitis may resemble other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of cervicitis may look like other conditions or health problems.
+Always

 How is cervicitis diagnosed?